andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 title: 'Vert.x: Why the JVM may put Node.js on the Ropes'
 layout: post
 tags : [nodejs, jvm, systems, clojure, vertx]
-permalink: vertx-node-on-ropes
+permalink: vertx-node-on-ropes.html
 ---

 ## Why We're Due For a Change

 We're beginning to see a turning point in asynchronous frameworks, specifically with regard to Node.js.
 My contention is that <strong>a dynamic language paired with a hybrid concurrency (async+threads) model is a better node.js than node.js</strong>.

-Developers want dynamic languages with good syntax (like Python and Ruby).
-They also want massively concurrent servers to deal with sleepy connections from websockets and comet.
+Developers want a dynamic language with a clean syntax like Python or Ruby.
+They also want massively concurrent servers to deal with sleepy connections from websockets, comet, and the like.

-With the JVM's rise as a language platform, we're finally at a point where fun dynamic languages can use the great threading support the JVM has to offer.
-With the debut of [Vert.x](http://vertx.io/) we're finally at a point where that software is packaged together is such a way as to be extremely practical.
-The chart below explains the confluence of what I view as the salient features that make Vert.x special.
+With the JVM's rise as a polyglot platform, we're finally at a point where dynamic languages can use the great threading support the JVM has to offer.
+Additionally, with the recent debut of [Vert.x](http://vertx.io/) we're finally at a point where that software is packaged together is such a way as to be extremely practical.

+Vert.x is an asynchronous application server, essentially Node.js+ for the JVM.
+The chart below shows why I think Vert.x has the right mix of features to make a big impact:

 <table>
   <thead>